YashPhogat/Spatial-Database-and-JS-Spirograph/README.md

 # Spatial-Database-and-JS-Spirograph
 A KML based short project where coordinates were plotted on Google Earth and spatial DB queries were executed.

+(DB Used: PostGRE DB with PostGIS extension)

 Step 1.
 Collecting various coordinates